-Designer, Made by Porter Joined about 6 years ago
+Designer, Made by Porter Joined over 8 years ago

 Exactly!
 I remember one day when I was checking the typical design news on Panda and I was like, "This doesn't excite me anymore".
 Once I started attaching goals and data to the things I do, I've became excited again.
 Ever since my first business in 2001, being useful has always made me happy.

 Agreed.
 There will be a place for everyone.
 I don't know if I communicated what I wanted effectively so hopefully I can dive deeper here.
 I think this goes back to if you're a versatilist, generalist or specialist instead of how much experience you have.

 This is not new at all and it is not an emerging trend, this has been the normal for quite a few years already.
 This site had a podcast that had no discussion whatsoever about design, instead it only focused on business and the silicon valley bubble.
 This site itself came up in a time where it already was normal that people started to call themselves "product designers", even though they still were doing webdesign and nothing else.

 Yep, you're right.
 I've been doing the entrepreneur first, design second thing for a hot minute (3 years).
 That's my bad for wording issues as I said "I started doing this...".

 Literally everyone is doing that.
 You are setting yourself up for failure if you just do whatever other people are doing.
 Focus on what you can uniquely bring to the table and sell that.
 There will always be a need for specialists.